Thurston's asymmetric metric for the space of flat metrics: Introduction

-With the inclusion of cylinder set, we can apply an argument in \cite[Lemma 22]{duchin2010length} in a similar way and find a pair of measured foliation which determines the $\mathrm{SL}_2\R$-orbit of both $q_1$ and $q_2$.
-Use a trick of singular value decomposition (see Section \ref{ex 2}), they must be the same metric and we are done.
+Once we know the inclusion of cylinder sets, we adapt an argument from \cite[Lemma 22]{duchin2010length}.
+This produces a pair of measured foliations that determine the $\SL_2\R$-orbits of both $q_1$ and $q_2$.
+Finally, a singular-value-decomposition argument (see Section \ref{sec:ex}) shows that the two flat metrics must coincide.